aws-samples/aws-saas-factory-eks-reference-architecture/GUIDE.md

 ### Landing Page

-The landing page is a simple, anonymous signup page.
+The landing page is a simple, anonymous sign-up page.
 It’s representative of our public-facing marketing page through which prospective tenants can sign-up.
 When you select the sign-up option, you will provide data about your new tenant and submit that information to the system’s registration service.
 This service will then create and configure all of the resources needed to introduce a new tenant into the system.

 As part of this onboarding flow, the system will also send a verification email to the address that was provided during sign-up.
 The information in this email will allow you to access the system with a temporary password.